Jason Josephson Storm: Theory

 Storm has written on broader questions of epistemology and theory in religious studies.
 Some of his work in this field seeks to extend and generalize concepts developed in The Invention of Religion in Japan.

 Building on ideas in his 2012 book, Storm has developed a trinaristic approach to examining the relationship between secularism, superstition, and religion that he argues is applicable more generally.
 This trinary contrasts to earlier social-scientific accounts of secularization, which tend to presuppose a binary between religion and secularism.
 According to Storm, the trinaristic formulation may allow for a more refined theorization of secularism, secularization, and modernity.
 Brill's Method & Theory in the Study of Religion devoted an issue to further discussing and applying Storm's idea in other subfields of religious studies.

 Storm has also been a proponent of what he calls "Reflexive Religious Studies," inspired by the "reflexive sociology" of Pierre Bourdieu and Loïc Wacquant, which describes sociology itself in sociological terms.
 Reflexive Religious Studies addresses the way that "that academic social science produces feedback in culture in such a way that it produces greater coherence in the social sphere that it then studies."
 More specifically Reflexive Religious Studies "examine[s] those societies in which the category “religion" and its entangled differentiations (e.g., the distinction between religion and the secular) have begun to function as concepts" and it describes how the academic study of religion "actually reverberates in the religious field, revitalizing and even producing religions."

 In a 2020 article for Method & Theory in the Study of Religion, Storm applied analytic philosophy of science to critique attempts to model the methods of religious studies on the natural sciences.
 There Storm also discussed his plans to develop a new approach to the social sciences that he terms metamodernism.
+This fed into his 2021 monograph, Metamodernism: The Future of Theory.